camelinaction/camelinaction2/chapter21/vertx-camel2/ReadMe.md

 ------------------------

-Using vert.x and Apache Camel to build a microservice which simulates a football live score ticker which authentic _dong_ sound when goals are scored.
+Using vert.x and Apache Camel to build a microservice which simulates a football live score ticker which authentic _bell_ sound when goals are scored.

 #### Note